History of the Institute

 The development of teaching

-At the moment the MZH incoporates fourteen institutes from the Faculties of Mechanical and Electrical Engineering and Computer Science.
-The Institute of Mechatronic Systems always was involved in student education.
+At the moment, the MZH incoporates 16 institutes from the Faculties of Mechanical and Electrical Engineering and Computer Science.
+The Institute of Mechatronic Systems has always been involved in student education.
 An interdisciplinary course of Mechatronics for students of Mechanical Engineering was established in winter term 93/94 for the first time.